 All tour buses are equipped with wheelchair- and scooter-accessible lifts.
 Visitors may request this service while purchasing tickets or at the tour bus boarding location.
 Visitors also have the option of transferring into tour buses and picking up a wheelchair at the Apollo/Saturn V Center tour destination.

-Theater access for IMAX® Theaters is available via ground-level entrances.
+Access for the IMAX® theater is available via ground-level entrances.
 Visitors may also use wheelchair-accessible lifts to gain access to upper seating locations.
 Companion seating is available.

 At Shuttle Launch Experience®, visitors using standard wheelchairs, motorized wheelchairs and electronic convenience vehicles can enter through the gantry entrance with their party.
 The prelaunch briefing features a reflective captioning panel located at the back of the theater to aid guests with hearing impairments.
 For the launch simulation, each crew cabin is equipped with an accessible seat that includes a pivoting grab bar that allows visitors to transfer directly from a wheelchair to the seat.
 The seat also has a five point harness attachment, as well as an extended seat pan.
 If a visitor is not able to transfer to the seat or decides not to take part in the simulation, a Launch Observation Room is located near the crew cabin.
 Outfitted with a flat-screen television and three cabin viewing televisions, visitors can experience the launch without the simulation, as well as watch other members of their party.
 Parties are immediately reunited after the launch simulation to exit together.